hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/order-by.md

 ## Ordering Features

-The ordering of rows can be specified with expressions that can include two extra features related to the ordering:
+The ordering of rows can be specified with expressions that need to indicate an ascending or descending ordering.
+Additionally they can specify the behavior of nulls.
+In short they include:

-- Ascending or descending ordering.
+- Ascending or descending ordering (required).
-- Location of nulls in the ordering domain.
+- Location of nulls in the ordering domain (optional).

-To use an expression to sort in ascending order decorate it with `.asc`.
-If a descending order is needed then the expression needs to be qualified with the `.desc()` method.
+To sort in ascending order qualify the expression with `.asc()`.
+If a descending order is needed then the expression needs to be qualified with the `.desc()`.
 This tells LiveSQL that the expression should be sorted in reverse order.

 Nulls, on the other hand, are treated in special ways; they can be considered below or above any value in the database.
-Unfortunately, each database implements the sorting of nulls in a different way.
-In case this is needed LiveSQL adds the methods `nullsFirst()` and `nullsLast()` to clearly establish this ordering.
+Unfortunately, each database implements the sorting of nulls in a different way, and this behavior may not correspond to the requirements of the query.
+In case it doesn't LiveSQL adds the methods `nullsFirst()` and `nullsLast()` to clearly establish this ordering.

 ## Example